-A Chinese armorial plate for the French market (Fleuriot de Langle).
+A Chinese armorial plate for the French market (Fleuriot de Langle /Lasnier).
 Qianlong

 Decorated in the famille rose palette, with the coat-of-arms of Fleuriot de Langle, Argent, a chevron between three roses gules, stemmed and leafed vert, and Kerouartz, Argent, a wheel between three crosscuts coupe sable, with the collar of the Knight of Saint Louis.